Southern fried potatoes feature tender cubed russet potatoes and chopped onions which are pan-fried to create a delectably crisp charred crust.

 What are they?

 Southern fried potatoes are essentially breakfast potatoes with a combination of pan-fried potatoes and onions.
-As the name implies, this is a popular southern dish, however, it is commonly prepared in other regions as well, often referred to as country fried potatoes (which can vary in preparation).
+As the name implies, this is a popular southern dish, however, it is commonly prepared in other regions as well, often referred to as country fried potatoes (which can vary in preparation) or simply skillet potatoes.

-The secret to getting perfectly cooked tender potatoes in a skillet is to cook the cubed potatoes covered over medium heat for 10 minutes, then finish cooking them for an additional 10 minutes uncovered on medium-high heat, or until done.
+The secret to getting perfectly cooked tender potatoes in a skillet is to cook the cubed potatoes covered over medium heat for 10 minutes then finish cooking everything for an additional 10 minutes uncovered on medium-high heat, or until done.
 Try to lay the raw potatoes in a single layer as best as possible, this will get you the best crust.

-Cooking them covered traps in the heat which will help ensure you get tender, fluffy, potato cubes, then cooking them uncovered allows you to get the crisp golden brown crust to form in the hot oil.
-The best pan to use is a nonstick skillet or the classic cast-iron skillet.
+Cooking them in a covered skillet traps in the heat which will help ensure you get tender, fluffy, potato cubes, then cooking them uncovered allows you to get the crisp golden brown crust to form in the hot oil.
+The best pan to use is a nonstick skillet or a large cast-iron skillet.
 Other skillets tend to make the potatoes stick, which removes the crispy crust you crave.

 The leftover potatoes can be stored in a refrigerator for approximately four days.
 Make sure to place them in an airtight container to prevent odors in your fridge from changing the flavor.